Sean Paulhus

 Sean Paulhus is an American politician from the state of Maine.
-He is a member of the Maine House of Representatives, representing District 52.
+He is a former member of the Maine House of Representatives representing District 50.
+Prior to redistricting he represented District 52.
 He is a member of the Maine Democratic Party.

 Paulhus served as a city councillor for Bath, Maine.
 He won a special election to the Maine House of Representatives for the 52nd district on April 2, 2019.

+Paulhaus resigned on July 14, 2023, to become register of probate of Sagadahoc County.